 The rectangular pattern happened to be almost the exact dimensions of the pillow cover I intend to make.
 I’m replacing the orange paisley cover with this project – if all goes according to plan.

-Regarding the pattern, I had to enlarge the design and I’m worried that in doing so some of my stitches will be too long but I’m just going to roll with it and hope for the best!
+I had to enlarge the design and I’m worried that in doing so some of my stitches will be too long but I’m just going to roll with it and hope for the best!
 Before starting the embroidering, I printed out a few copies and grabbed my coloured pencils to roughly plan the colours.
 It took a few tries but I finally landed on something I liked.
 I ended up using fewer colours than I initially intended, but I stuck to the same palette of blues, greens and aqua.
 It sure was easier to embroider in only one colour!
+My next concern was figuring out how to how to transfer an embroidery pattern to fabric…

 There are many ways to transfer an embroidery design to fabric; this article and this article list most, if not all, of them.
 I chose to print my design on an overhead transparency and use an overhead projector, simply because I had these things on hand.
-Then I just taped the fabric (which is a creamy silk, and much prettier in real life) onto a wall and rooked my Mom into tracing the design.
+Then I just taped the fabric (which is a creamy silk, and much prettier in real life) onto a wall and rooked my Mom into tracing the design (UPDATE: a water erasable pen is perfect for this but if you’re working on many different projects, this multi-pack of colors might be a better choice).
 Szuka seemed really befuddled and wondered what the heck we were up to.

 To see read about the progress of my first embroidery project, click here.
 If you’re curious about Hungarian embroidery, take a look at this post.
-If you got tips and insights or are a master embroiderer, lay your knowledge on me because I’m pretty much an embroidering newbie!
+If you have tips and insights or are a master embroiderer – and have your own tips for how to transfer an embroidery pattern to fabric – then lay your knowledge on me because I’m pretty much an embroidering newbie!
+I’m considering picking up some kind of book, like this First Time Embroidery guide.